 New transitions as the economy changes

 New transitions mid-career professionals need to take into account in career development, are being driven by transformations taking place in the world of work.
 The way work has evolved in Australia and other nations increasingly puts the responsibility for all elements of a person’s career on the individual rather than their employer.
 Now success with your career goals often comes from horizontal growth, rather than the linear progress through seniority or upward mobility in an organisational hierarchy.
 Careers are becoming multi-directional, and more commonly involve many organisations and roles.

 In today’s world of work more and more “people experience a shortened version of the maintenance” career stage, in line with the flattening structures in many organisations and the replacement of full-time core professionals with gig based human resourcing.Unfortunately for professionals this often means having to devote more creative energy more often, to working out where the next role, contract or gig will be.
 In this environment people need to understand how their skills are transferable; and how to capitalise on, extend and increasingly re-orient their strengths, knowledge and skillsets.
 This often means the skill of lifelong learning to support career goals becomes a vital career development need.

-In summary, Mikes Career Counselling Perth service takes an ecological approach to focus on three career management skills identified as priorities for people in the mid-stage of their career path.
+In summary, the focus of Mikes Career Counselling Perth service is on three career management skills identified as priorities for people in the mid-stage of their career path.
 These are:

 1) Build and maintain a positive self-concept by clearly identifying strengths and skills;